-I left university with BA in History from the University of Cambridge and a MSc and PhD in Economic History/Development Economics from the London School of Economics.
+I left university with a BA in History from the University of Cambridge and an MSc and Ph.D. in Economic History/Development Economics from the London School of Economics.
 Furthermore, I sit on the Board of Achmea Foundation which looks to make a difference to the lives of the most vulnerable populations in Africa through investments in agriculture, finance, and health.